reynolkb/react-context-wrapper/README.md

-# Basic useContext React
+# Wrapper useContext React

-This is a simple app that implements the useContext hook
+This is a deviation of the basic useContext example where we are putting all of the logic into the `LoginCOntext.js` file so it doesn't clutter up the `App.js` file.